subugoe/typo3-find/README.md

 This facet is made for numeric fields.
 It will draw a histogram to visualise the number of results per number in the index.
 It is a nice way to visualise a »year« facet.

 You typically want a high `fetchMaximum` setting for the histogram facet.
+Setting `excludeOwnFilter = 1` will not remove the filtered values from the facet as usual but keep the previous hustogram and highlight the selected range.

 -   `barWidth`: the »width« of each of the bars in the histogram; if you cover a wide number range it can be worthwhile to group the bars in